machingclee/machingclee.github.io/static/media/377-Websocket-API-without-socketio.8a9d2213.md

 ---
-title: "Websocket Connection using Websocket-API from API-Gateway"
+title: "AWS Websocket-API 2: Complete Integration of React and Spring Boot using Websocket-API from API-Gateway"
 date: 2025-03-22
 id: blog0377
 tag: web-socket